Itsbosire/Intro_git_github/Report.md

 Here is how the output looks like:
 ![Git Version](./assets/Git_Version.png)

 3. After downloading, run the installer and follow the setup instructions.
 You can generally keep the default settings.

-4. Set up your Git username and email in the terminal or command prompt:
+4. Set up your Git username and email in the terminal or command prompt using the following commands:

 ```bash
 git config --global user.name "Your Name"